7 Reasons to Consider Switching Health Insurance Plans

 Taking the time to switch to a different option during Open Enrollment is a great way to ensure you have a plan you’ll like and use all year.

 If you currently have a subsidized plan but expect to make more money next year, you could end up underpaying for the plan.
 If that happens, you’ll have to pay the government back at tax time.
-That could cost a lot money, especially if your subsidy increases to match rising plan prices.
+That could cost a lot of money, especially if your subsidy increases to match rising plan prices.

-On the other hand, if you make less money next year than you did last year—or if you didn’t get a subsidy last year, but could now qualify for one—you could lose out on year-round health care savings by not switching.
+On the other hand, if you make less money next year than you did last year — or if you didn’t get a subsidy last year, but could now qualify for one — you could lose out on year-round health care savings by not switching.
 We always suggest re-estimating your annual income in order to get the right subsidy amount and secure more financial stability throughout the year.

-Ready to Make the Switch?
+Ready to make the switch?

 Finding a new plan that meets your unique financial and health needs doesn’t have to be a hassle.
 After you cancel your old plan, Stride makes it easy to compare your options, see if you qualify for subsidized plans, and enroll you in the right plan for your needs.